PluieElectrique/fimfic-comment-tweaks/README.md

 ### Mobile

 On mobile, the main difference is that there are no callbacks (as is normal).
 This means that collapsing a comment will collapse just that comment, and not any of its descendants.
+This is the case in both "Oldest First" and "Newest First" orders.

 * Disabled showing comments on hover (`mouseover` events can sometimes be triggered)